top of page

 Therefore, a trader is bullish on the stock and decides to sell a 2100 put option (PE) to make money (PE selling is also a long trade in options).

-Again it is a good idea to know the probability of success and how much profits (if the plan goes right) in advance.
+Again, knowing the probability of success and how much profit (if the plan goes right) in advance is a good idea.

 Image 4 - Titan Options Strategy Result Prediction